zhangyuc/splash/api.md

 Property Name | &nbsp;Default&nbsp;Value&nbsp; | Meaning
 --- | :---: | ---
 max.thread.num | 0 | The maximum number of threads to run the algorithm.
-If `num.of.thread = 0`, then the maximum number of threads is the number of partitions. auto.thread | true | If the value is `true`, then the system will automatically determine the number of threads to run the algorithm.
-Otherwise, the number of threads will be equal to `max.thread.num` data.per.iteration | 1.0 | Proportion of local data processed in each iteration.
+If `max.thread.num = 0`, then the maximum number of threads is the number of partitions. auto.thread | true | If the value is `true`, then the system will automatically determine the number of threads to run the algorithm.
+Otherwise, the number of threads will be equal to the maximum number of threads. data.per.iteration | 1.0 | Proportion of local data processed in each iteration.
 In each iteration, every local thread goes through `data.per.iteration` proportion of its partition, then all threads synchronize at the end of the iteration.
 This proportion cannot be greater than 1.
 If you want to take multiple passes over the dataset in one iteration, use `duplicate` or `duplicateAndReshuffle` to enlarge the dataset.